 The UK’s departure from the European Union is fast approaching, with an official date of Friday 29th March 2019 having been in place for some time now.
 You might be in the middle of arranging holiday plans, and perhaps wondering when would be the best time to go to ensure all the essentials like value for money, the least amount of stress and all the benefits British citizens currently benefit from when holidaying on the continent.

-Similarly, you might be wondering when the best time to actually book your holiday would be & here are six big reasons why we believe you should look to do so before Brexit...
+Similarly, you might be wondering when the best time to actually book cheap holidays would be & here are six big reasons why we believe you should look to do so before Brexit...

-It is widely suggested that the European Commission has been putting plans in place that could mean British citizens will need a visa when entering the EU after Brexit.
-This would likely be a time consuming process, perhaps involve a fee and after all of that your application could still get rejected, dependent on how stringent the laws might be.
+It is widely thought that Brits will not need to apply for a visa when entering the EU after Brexit, following a successful meeting between the European Commission and UK representatives recently.
+It's not 100% confirmed yet however, and if an agreement isn't made, this would likely result in time consuming application processes, perhaps involving a fee and even after all of that your application could still get rejected, dependent on how stringent the laws might be.

-This is currently the case for Brits wanting to enter Russia for example, though we can’t be certain if similar visa requirements will be in place for other countries after our exit from the EU.
+This is currently the case for Brits wanting to enter Russia for example, though we're not certain just yet if similar visa requirements will be in place for other countries after our exit from the EU.
 One thing we do know is that prior to March 29th, we don’t need one to visit the vast majority of places in Europe.

 The pound’s strength did decrease in the immediate aftermath of the Brexit vote, and has fluctuated since that point.
 Again, nobody really knows how strong sterling will fair against other worldwide currencies in a post-Brexit world, though some experts are predicting that UK travellers will get less bang for their holiday buck.